MoldyMacaroniX/gd-website/src/posts/rate-standards.md

 Something as a community that we do not understand, is that we do not make the rate standards.
 It is solely up to RobTop as to what is rated or not, and we need to respect that.

-Too many people leave comments on levels, saying something like "I dont think this is feature worthy but its going to get featured anyway" or "This isnt rate worthy in my opinion, but it is still going to get rated"
+Too many people leave comments on levels, saying something like "I dont think this is feature worthy but its going to get featured anyway" or "This isn't rate worthy in my opinion, but it is still going to get rated"